 The data loop – Access to mass data allows companies to keep up with technological transformation.
 This is accomplished by analyzing the volumes of data generated during design and production.
 Every company can, to some degree, convert their data into a continuous loop of useful feedback for improvement.

 Match IT solutions to specific industry needs – This is a fundamental principle of marketing.
-Mass data optimizes this connection, and provides a much sharper image.
-IT departments must also learn to anticipate change in this age of rapid creative destruction and find a way to adopt to innovations like machine learning, 3D manufacturing, robotics and even cyborgs.
+Mass data optimize this connection and provides a much sharper image.
+IT departments must also learn to anticipate change in this age of rapid creative destruction and find a way to adapt to innovations like machine learning, 3D manufacturing, robotics, and cyborgs.

 Check the cost benefit of IT investment – Most small businesses don’t have deep pockets, so the investment in IT must be tied to tangible results in sales and profit growth.
 It is important not to get caught up in the technological buzz, and incorporate changes without analyzing the cost to benefit.
 Leveraging the IT department with outside assistance, and introducing new software should be approached with care.
 Look for the best value by choosing potential IT partners that have a proven record of success, and bring the experience and skill sets that are well suited to your particular business.